SladeInSeat/GA-Project2-IndexCards/README.md

     * Organizing concepts into measureable steps, and create issues for [Project Board](https://github.com/SladeInSeat/GA-Project2-IndexCards/projects/1)
       * Group issues by connectivity/simliarity of data/structure
 1. Production stage:
     * Achieve minimum functionality for related pages and dependent processes, one at a time.
 For example, working on the landing page route, view, and controller together allowed Postman testing to verify functionality.
 View Topics functionality is dependent on having a parent user, so all user functionality achieved first.
+Use postman, compass, and heroku to test.
     * Reassess intital goals during productionn process and tweak process/goals as needed.